MaG21/dotfiles/README.md

 make vim
 ```

-See the pattern?
-Yes, `make` is a little beast, let him work, he'll know how to solve
+See the pattern? `make` is a little beast, let him work, he'll know how to resolve dependencies depentencies.
-the depentencies.

 > Wait a second ... `make` !? ... wot?
 MMM ...
 > Yes my friend! you could tell `make` to work in parallel